Nirmalyam

-Nirmalyam is a 1973 Indian Malayalam-language film written and directed by M. T. Vasudevan Nair, and stars P. J. Antony, Sumithra, and Ravi Menon.
+Nirmalyam is a 1973 Indian Malayalam-language film written and directed by M. T. Vasudevan Nair in his directorial debut.
+It stars P. J. Antony, Sumithra, and Ravi Menon.
 P. J. Antony won the National Film Award for Best Actor in 1974 for his performance as a velichappadu (an oracle or a medium between the Goddess and the worshipper in a Hindu temple) in this movie.
 The film received the National Film Award for Best Feature Film and Kerala State Film Award for Best Film in 1974.
 It is one of the classics in Malayalam cinema.
 The film was based on M. T. Vasudevan Nair's short story Pallivaalum Kaalchilambum.

-The film marked the debut of M. T. Vasudevan Nair as director and also, Sukumaran and Sumithra as actors.
-It is the second movie of Ravi Menon who acted earlier in a Hindi movie.
-This movie was a breakthrough in Ravi Menon's acting career.
+The film marked the actor Sukumaran's debut and was the second movie of Ravi Menon who had earlier acted in a Hindi movie.
+It became a breakthrough in Menon and Sumithra's acting careers.

-The movie is an adaptation of the short story "Pallivalum Kalchilambum" by M. T. Vasudevan Nair.
+The movie is an adaptation of the short story "Pallivalum Kalchilambum" by Vasudevan Nair.

 Plot

 The movie revolves around a neglected temple and the people dependent on it.
 P. J. Antony (Velichappadu or oracle) is the caretaker of the temple.
 The Velichapadu's wife, Narayani, runs the household with the meager income from the temple.
 His son, Appu, is educated but unemployed, and as a result, he loses faith in the temple and goddess.
 Velcihapadu's daughter, Ammini, helps him in temple rituals.
 The priest quits and starts a tea shop.
 A new priest, Brahmadattan Nambothiri, from the neighboring village now takes care of the temple.
 He is eager to get a government job as his situation at home is not good and his younger sisters are not yet married.
 He seduces Ammini, daughter of Velichapdu, and leaves the village.
 Because of extreme poverty, Velichapdu starts to beg.
 One day, his son, Appu, tries to sell the holy sword to a pawn seller and Velichapadu finds it.
 He asks Appu to leave the house immediately.

 Meanwhile, there is a smallpox outbreak in the village, and the first person affected is Variyar's wife.
 Due to the outbreak of the disease, people become serious about the temple and its rituals.
 The villagers decide to conduct the festival for the Goddess and started collecting money from all.
-On the day of the festival, Velichapadu finds that his wife is selling her body to a local moneylender for a living, leaving him totally devastated.
+On the day of the festival, Velichapadu finds that his wife is having sex with a local moneylender for a living, leaving him totally devastated.
 The film ends with a devastating scene.
 The oracle dances before the goddess, and strikes his forehead with the sacred sword, till he falls down dead.